 The Hyatt Regency Lake Washington at Seattle's Southport is a 347-room luxury waterfront hotel that includes a full-service restaurant and bar, a spa, executive meeting rooms, VIP lounge, and 65,500 SF of interior and exterior meeting and event space.
 Hyatt Regency Lake Washington at Seattle's Southport has won numerous awards including being named Best Hotel, Best Cocktail (Water's Table), Best Event Space and Best Corporate Party Space by 425 Magazine.

-Currently under construction, the Waterfront Corporate Campus is the final phase of the 2.4 million square foot Southport mixed-use tech-forward waterfront development.
-The Waterfront Corporate Campus includes three nine-story buildings consisting of 712,752 square feet of Class "A" office space.
-Construction on the office campus began in January 2016, with occupancy in 2019.
+Available now, the Waterfront Corporate Campus is Phase I of the office expansion within the 3.85 million square foot Southport mixed-use tech-forward waterfront development.
+The Waterfront Corporate Campus includes three nine-story buildings consisting of 715,668 square feet of Class "A" office space.
 The campus is located equidistant from Seattle and Bellevue with easy access to I-405 and Sea-Tac International Airport.

 The newly revitalized property will be a source of pride for the company and an important waterfront showpiece for the City of Renton when it is successfully transformed into a brand new mixed-use office, hotel, residential and retail destination.